rischwa/eve-fast-fitting-assessment/Readme.md

 The fitting analysis on the bottom shows you multiple useful information:
 * The EHP for omni damage and for the single damage types, to immediately see resist holes
-* The (overheated) active tank (comining hull/armor and shield reps and also passive shield recharge)
+* The (overheated) active tank (combining hull/armor and shield reps and also passive shield recharge)
 * The maximal alpha damage and DPS of the fit
 * The (overheated) weapon stats with the most commonly used ammo types and Gallente drones
 * The base speed, speed with propulsion module and with overheated propulsion module